absentik/copyright/README.md

 =======

 ## ABOUT
-The Copyright plugin allows you to add a reference to the source in buffer when copying.
+A jQuery plugin to automatically append reference and copyright text to any content the user is copy & pasting away from your site.

 ### Browser Support
 Plugin is supported in Internet Explorer 7+, Firefox 3.5+, Opera 10.5+, Chrome 4.0+, and Safari 4.0+.